JonathanMcCormickJr/OSSP-CS/Term-04/golang/README.md

-# Notes and code examples from Sololearn's Go course.
+# Notes and code examples of Go.